luckyguyluck/Portfolio/README.md

 # Portfolio
-This is my Portfolio and here I'm gonna keep updating the changes i made to this Portfolio like adding my new Projects, updating my skills and other changes to my projects
+This is my Portfolio and the following's gonna be my notes about my projects and their documentations.